Frequently Asked Questions About Proton Therapy

 To support patients who come from outside the Orlando area, we have a list of hotels with prearranged rates for our patients.
 Please ask for more information when making your appointment.

-Children undergoing cancer treatment at Orlando Health Arnold Palmer Hospital for Children or Nemours Children’s Hospital may receive proton therapy if their medical team recommends the procedure.
+Children undergoing cancer treatment may receive proton therapy if their medical team recommends the procedure.
+Contact us for more information or to schedule a consultation.

 Find a Cancer Physician